Smokey Robinson's Success and Achievements in Timeline

 A closer look at the biggest achievements of Smokey Robinson.
 Awards, milestones, and records that define success.

-February 22, 1983: Star on The Hollywood Walk of Fame
+February 22, 1983: Star on Hollywood Walk of Fame

 On February 22, 1983, Smokey Robinson received an individual star on The Hollywood Walk of Fame.

-In 1987, Smokey Robinson was controversially inducted into the Rock and Roll Hall of Fame.
+In 1987 Smokey Robinson was controversially inducted as a solo artist into the Rock and Roll Hall of Fame, later the rest of the original Miracles were also inducted in 2012.

 In 1987, Smokey Robinson was inducted into the Rock & Roll Hall of Fame.

-1989: Induction to the Songwriter's Hall of Fame
+1989: Induction into Songwriter's Hall of Fame

 In 2005, Smokey Robinson was voted into the Michigan Rock and Roll Legends Hall of Fame.